temporalio/features/features/data_converter/transfer_types/spec.md

 - **Model value:** A value of the model type.
 - **Transfer type:** The serializer-facing type produced from a model value.
 - **Transfer value:** A value of the transfer type.
-- **Transfer type converter:** The conversion logic to map between the model type and the transfer type.
+- **Transfer converter / transfer type converter:** The conversion logic to map between the model type and the transfer type.

-We occasionally refer to "transfer type conversion" as "transfer conversion" for short.
+- **Transfer conversion / transfer type conversion:** The entire process of converting a model value to a transfer value and back again.
+- **Transfer-convertible types / transfer-type-convertible types:** Types that have an associated transfer type converter.

 ## Behaviors